FlrnDmlOrganization/automatic-chainsaw/README.md

 # automatic-chainsaw

 This repo is for testing purposes only.
-Updates are used for development of the slack-notificator
+All Changes are mode to test Githubs APIs and Webhooks.